KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 KeyboardKit comes packed features to help you build amazing keyboard extensions:

 * ⌨️ <doc:Essentials> - KeyboardKit comes with a many essential features, types and views.
-* 💥 <doc:Actions-Article> - KeyboardKit makes it easy to trigger actions like character insertion, locale switching, etc.
+* 💥 <doc:Actions-Article> - KeyboardKit makes it easy to trigger character insertion, locale switching, etc.
 * 🤖 <doc:AI-Article> - KeyboardKit unlocks additional capabilities that are useful for AI-based tools.
 * 💡 <doc:Autocomplete-Article> - KeyboardKit can perform on-device and remote autocomplete & autocorrect.
 * 🗯 <doc:Callouts-Article> - KeyboardKit can show input and secondary action callouts.